 Here are some examples of domain names.

 Google.com is the domain name of Google LLC, FaceBook.com is the domain name for Facebook, Inc, and so on.
 Similarly, the domain name of this website is smartwebpreneur.com.

 By entering the domain name in the web browser people can visit that particular website or web property and access the content.

 By the way, domain names can also be used to create professional email accounts.
 For example, our business email address is firstname.lastname@example.org [Notice the domain name at the end of the email address].

 So we are pretty sure by now you are convinced that to start any kind of website or blog online, you will need to register a domain name.

 Parts of a Domain Name

-In the domain name, vishicastle.com,.com is the domain extension which is also called the Top Level Domain.
-There are many Top Level Domains available to choose from, but .com happens to be the popular one.
+In the domain name, smartwebpreneur.com, .com is the domain extension, which is also called the Top Level Domain.
+There are a number of Top Level Domains available to choose from, but .com happens to be the most popular one.

 Generic Top Level Domains

 These are some of the most commonly used TLDs